2015 Robert Morris Colonials football team

 The 2015 Robert Morris Colonials football team represented Robert Morris University during the 2015 NCAA Division I FCS football season.
 They were led by second-year head coach John Banaszak and played their home games at Joe Walton Stadium.
 They were a member of the Northeast Conference.
 They finished with a record of 4–7, 2–4 in NEC play, to finish in sixth place.

-Previous season

-In 2014, Robert Morris finished with a record of 1–10, 1–5 in NEC play, to finish in sixth place.
-They failed to qualify for the FCS Playoffs.